-The Home Energy Assistance Target (HEAT) Program assists low-income households with energy and water costs.
+The Home Energy Assistance Target (HEAT) Program assists low-income households with energy costs.
 Households may apply for a one-time benefit per year.
 HEAT applications will be accepted Oct 1st through September 30th.

 The CRISIS Program can provide additional assistance with your utility bills if you have a shut-off notice and meet State & Federal CRISIS guidelines.

 Call 211 to inquire about other programs that may be available.

 To qualify for HEAT assistance in Summit, Utah or Wasatch counties, you must meet the following guidelines:

 There are several ways to apply.
 If you have any questions about the application process, call 801-229-3855 or email firstname.lastname@example.org.

 Apply online, if you are eligible.
 Click on the button below for the online application and to see if you are eligible to apply online.

 Download, print and send application by mail, fax or email.

 Please include completed form with copies of all required documents to: